-At BAI Communications, health and safety is at the heart of our strategy and decision-making.
-From understanding our risks, to ensuring people have the correct equipment, to training so they have the skills and knowledge to work safely.
+At BAI Communications, health and safety are at the heart of our strategy and decision-making.
+From understanding our risks, to ensuring people have the correct equipment, and to training so they have the skills and knowledge to work safely.

-Our goal is to provide a safe and healthy work environment for all employees, visitors and contractors, so our safety principles are integrated with all our work practices.
+Our goal is to provide a safe and healthy work environment for all employees, visitors and contractors, so we integrate our safety principles with all our work practices.
 Our safety framework is informed by continual engagement with all stakeholders, benchmarking against industry leaders, due diligence and legal compliance obligations.

 We make safety a personal priority to help ensure everyone goes home safe every day.